-Guidance on small grants fund 2024/25
+Guidance on small grants fund 2025/26

-Reading Borough Council has allocated £150k for small grants to the voluntary and community sector for the year 2024/25.
+Reading Borough Council has allocated £150k for small grants to the voluntary and community sector for the year 2025/26.

-The Council is inviting applications for funding to support the aims of our Tackling Inequality Strategy which focuses on enabling our residents to become more self-sufficient, built on a bedrock of valued educational attainment, strong skills and practical knowledge that enables them to realise their potential through accessing suitable employment opportunities.
+The council is inviting applications for funding to support the aims of our Tackling Inequality Strategy which focuses on enabling our residents to become more self-sufficient, built on a bedrock of valued educational attainment, strong skills and practical knowledge that enables them to realise their potential through accessing suitable employment opportunities.

-The deadline for application is 13th December 2024.
-We aim to notify outcome of the application by the first week of March 2025.
+The deadline for application is 31/10/25 We aim to notify outcome of the application by w/c 15/12/25

-If you have any queries, please contact Bikal Shrestha, Funding Officer-Community and Government Programmes email: bikal.shrestha@reading.gov.uk / tel: 0118 937 3324.
+If you have any queries, please contact Bikal Shrestha, Funding Officer-Community and Government Programmes email: bikal.shrestha@reading.gov.uk / tel: 0118 937 3324

 Purpose of the funding

-The Council’s Corporate Plan 2022-25 ‘Investing in Readings Future’ sets out the vision for Reading to reach its potential and to ensure that everyone living and working can share the benefits of our town’s success.
-This commitment is also central to the Council’s Tackling Inequality Strategy 2023-26 which demonstrates how the Council will go beyond our existing activities and strategies to achieve a more consistent quality of life for our residents in our most deprived areas.
+The council’s Corporate Plan 2022-25 ‘Investing in Readings Future’ sets out the vision for Reading to reach its potential and to ensure that everyone living and working can share the benefits of our town’s success.
+This commitment is also central to the council’s Tackling Inequality Strategy 2023-26 which demonstrates how the council will go beyond our existing activities and strategies to achieve a more consistent quality of life for our residents in our most deprived areas.

 The specific scope of the Tacking Inequality Strategy is to focus on supporting and guiding our residents to become more self-sufficient, built on a bedrock of valued educational attainment, strong skills and practical knowledge that enables them to realise their potential through accessing suitable employment opportunities.
-We will deliver this through an innovative and targeted place-based approach to addressing the underlying determinants of deprivation within the Borough that adversely affect Education, Skills, and Training.
+We will deliver this through an innovative and targeted place-based approach to addressing the underlying determinants of deprivation within the borough that adversely affect education, skills, and training.

 The small grants fund is focussed on supporting the broader objectives of the Tackling Inequality Strategy to create further opportunity for local voluntary and community organisations to play an active role in making Reading a more equal place to live for its residents.